thegetty/artists-things/content/things/carriage.md

 [^22]: See Dena Goodman, “Pigalle's *Voltaire nu*: The Republic of Letters Represents Itself to the World,” *Representations* 16 (1986): 86–109.

-[^23]: See Jules Guiffrey, “Le Tombeau du maréchal de Saxe par Jean-Baptiste Pigalle:.
-Correspondance relative à ce monument (1752–1783),” *Revue de l’art ancien et moderne* 7 (1891): 161–234.
+[^23]: See Jules Guiffrey, “Le Tombeau du maréchal de Saxe par Jean-Baptiste Pigalle: Correspondance relative à ce monument (1752–1783),” *Revue de l’art ancien et moderne* 7 (1891): 161–234.
 See also Clément, *Sculpter*, 154.

 [^24]: Guiffrey, “Le Tombeau,” 204.
 See also {% abbr 'AN' %}, O<sup>1</sup>/1905/2:125, an invoice for transportation submitted by the hauler Bricard, representing twenty-two days out and eighteen days return with the loss of three horses, total cost 7,200 livres.